• infobot@lakesoffire.org

 Early Entry with Sound

 Select volunteer teams and theme camps may have early entry.
-As we have not taken full possession of the land and will be co-existing with other campsite customers at that time, please respect Lucky Lakes sound policy and limit music to boombox levels prior to gates opening at noon on Wednesday.
+As we have not taken full possession of the land and will be co-existing with other campsite customers at that time, please respect the sound policy and limit music to boombox levels prior to gates opening at noon on Wednesday.
 Exceptions for testing equipment during setup is permitted, with the expectation you be courteous, and comply with the sound team/board’s direction.
 Violating the sound policy pre-event may not only jeopardize your sound permit but your ability to obtain early entry in future years as well.

 MUTANT VEHICLES